Independent

 Timeline and Reporting Period

-• ICE reports its data according to the U.S. Fiscal Year (FY), which runs October 1 – September 30
+• ICE reports data according to the U.S. Fiscal Year (FY), which runs October 1 – September 30

-• The current reporting period is FY2026 (October 1, 2025 – September 30, 2026)
+• The current reporting period is FY2026 (October 2025 – September 2026)

 Agencies Involved